Wyoming College Costs 2026

 Wyoming College Costs Overview

 Wyoming is home to 4+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at WY public universities is $5,800 per year, which is 47% below the national average of $10,940.
+The average in-state tuition at WY public universities is $5,800 per year, which is 47% below the national planning benchmark of $10,940.
 When you add room and board ($10,800/year), the total annual cost of attending a public university in Wyoming reaches $16,600.

 Private universities in Wyoming average $22,000 per year in tuition alone, making a 4-year private degree approximately $131,200 including room and board.
 For students seeking a more affordable path, Wyoming community colleges charge an average of just $3,200 per year, offering significant savings for the first two years before transferring to a four-year institution.